-Dividends In an IRA
+Dividends in an IRA

 Remember, your IRA has contribution limits.
 If you tell your broker to re-invest your dividends by using them to purchase additional shares, this magnifies your limited investment.
 Those shares generate more dividends, which in turn can be used to purchase more shares, which generate more dividends.
 The cumulative effect over decades can be substantial.

-Tax-Deferred vs. Tax-Free
+Tax-Deferred Versus Tax-Free

-Contributions to your traditional IRA are considered pre-tax dollars, since you got to deduct them from your income at tax time.
+Contributions to your traditional IRA are considered pre-tax dollars since you got to deduct them from your income at tax time.
 You'll pay income tax, theoretically at a lower rate than now, when you withdraw an income.

 If you retire with a traditional IRA stuffed to bursting with capital gains and dividends, the IRS has bad news for you.
 It's all taxed at your current rate as ordinary income.
 The preferential treatment given to dividends is gone.